pwnela/rgatl-todo-list-m4/README.md

 2. Adds optional deadline field to tasks and displays to user how many days are left to complete the task
 3. Adds ability to completely delete lists and tasks

-Milestone 3 Additions
+Milestone 4 Additions
 ---------------------

-1. Adds ability to rank tasks in priority for a given list
+1. Adds ability to rank and display tasks in priority for a given list